Djennat/Hackathon-DjezzyCodeFest/README.md

 Create a Transparent Charity Donation System using Smart Contracts.

-## 🔗The Design of Charity System Based on Blockchain
+## 🔗The Design of Charity Donation System Based on Blockchain
 The charity system mode proposed is shown in the Figure below.
 There are four roles: donors, charity organizations and cooperative stores that will be added in the futur.
 The charity organizations create charity projects through the platform.
 Donors learn about charity projects on the platform,